JSON files

 - Secret files — JSON-or-text writes with mode 0600 in mode 0700 dirs.

-- Private state store — root-bounded JSON+text helpers.
+- Private file-store mode — root-bounded JSON+text state stores.